-Because the VGX is connected to many different products, please ensure that proper care is taken with isolation to prevent ground loops.
+Because the Cerbo GX is connected to many different products, please ensure that proper care is taken with isolation to prevent ground loops.
 In 99% of installations this will not be a problem.

 - · The VE.Bus ports are isolated

 - · The VE.Direct ports are isolated

-- · The VE.Can ports are isolated
+- · The VE.Can ports are not isolated.

-- · The BMS-Can ports are not isolated - The USB ports are not isolated.
+- The USB ports are not isolated.
 Connecting a Wi-Fi Dongle or GPS Dongle will not create a problem as it is not connected to another power supply.
-Even though there will be ground loop when you mount a separately-powered USB hub, during extensive testing we have not found that it caused any issues. - · The Ethernet port is isolated, except for the shield: use unshielded UTP cables for the Ethernet network
+Even though there will be ground loop when you mount a separately-powered USB hub, during extensive testing we have not found that it caused any issues.

+- · The Ethernet port is isolated, except for the shield: use unshielded UTP cables for the Ethernet network